Ocala Aviation/Airplane Accident Lawyer

 After an airplane accident, you’re entitled to pursue compensation from the parties responsible for the accident.
 However, if you’re partly at fault, other victims can potentially recover compensation from you.

-If you’re blamed for an accident in Florida, you don’t lose your right to compensation as long as you aren’t entirely responsible.
-Florida follows a pure comparative fault rule.
+If you’re blamed for an accident in Florida, you don’t lose your right to compensation as long as you aren’t mostly responsible.
+Florida follows a modified comparative fault rule with a 51% bar to recovery.
 Liability is apportioned between everyone who was responsible for an accident.
 Each party is responsible for their proportionate share of the damages.